Anbuselvi26/Python-Programming/README.md

 # Python Programming Exercises

-This repository contains solutions for the Python programming exercises for **CS23C02 IND 2025**.
+This repository contains solutions for the Python programming exercises.

 ## Exercises